Al Jazeera Journalism Review

 When Shubham Srivastava, an independent journalist from Kasganj district in Uttar Pradesh, decided to cover a story about how people in his village were living without electricity in 2022, he did not know it would turn into a story about climate change.

-During the peak of summer, the village was enduring heat of up to 52 degrees celsius but the link between the extreme heat and lack of electricity had not been made.
+During the peak of summer, the village was enduring heat of up to 52 degrees Celsius but the link between the extreme heat and lack of electricity had not been made.
 Soon, however, Srivastava’s story for a small web news outlet about the electricity shortage was picked up by more mainstream media.

 “My story was only on the electricity problem in the village and my editors added the heat angle to it.
-I was not aware about the heatwave before this,” he says.
+I was not aware of the heatwave before this,” he says.
 “The story was then picked up by MIT and other outlets who added the climate change angle.
 The story was now on another level.

 “We come from a small background and terms like ‘climate change’ reach late to us but journalists like us are now being asked to report on it,” he says.
 “If we are provided with training by the experts then we can bring the best of stories.
 Until this year I did not know about the training modules by international news organisations for freelance journalists.
-Unfortunately their programmes are in English language and it is a very distant dream for journalists like me.”
+Unfortunately, their programmes are in the English language and it is a very distant dream for journalists like me.”

 India climate change 1